ganmacs/cloud-paas/README.md

-## For Lecture of Cloud bpi in The University of Tokey
+## For Lecture of Cloud pbi in The University of Tokyo

 ### Description